Error Analysis of Krylov Subspace approximation Based on IDR($s$) Method for Matrix Function Bilinear Forms: Introduction

-When solving problem (\ref{1.1}), the most primitive idea is to perform eigenvalue decomposition on the matrix $A$ as \(A = Q\Lambda Q^T\), and then substitute it into the bilinear form of the matrix function for solution.
-This method is applicable when matrix $A$ is a symmetric matrix, but not for asymmetric matrices.
-Moreover, for solving symmetric sparse matrices, this method does not make full use of the sparse structure of the matrix after eigenvalue decomposition.
-When the scale of the matrix is large, the complexity of eigenvalue decomposition also becomes considerably higher.
+When solving problem (\ref{1.1}), the most primitive idea is to perform the spectral decomposition of a symmetric matrix $A$ as \(A = Q\Lambda Q^\top\), and then substitute it into the bilinear form of the matrix function for the approximation.
+This method is only applicable when the matrix $A$ is a symmetric matrix, but not for asymmetric matrices.
+Moreover, for large and sparse matrices, this method does not fully leverage the sparsity after eigenvalue decomposition, and the complexity of the decomposition itself becomes prohibitively high.

-Based on this, it becomes crucial to find an efficient way to solve the bilinear problems of matrix functions.
-The Krylov subspace method can transform high-dimensional problems into low-dimensional ones by leveraging the idea of "low-dimensional subspace approximation".
-For symmetric matrices, when the vectors \(\mathbf{u}\) and \(\mathbf{v}\) are equal, the common method is to convert the bilinear form of the matrix function into a Riemann-Stieltjes integral \cite{Bellalij2015}.
-Altheimer mentioned in \cite{arnoldi1951principle} that for a given positive definite linear functional, the associated Jacobi matrix can be generated via the Lanczos algorithm and this matrix can provide an algebraic expression for the Gaussian quadrature.
-When the matrix $A$ is symmetric positive definite, the method proposed by Lanczos \cite{lanczos1950} can solve the problem efficiently.
-Golub et al. who solve the quadratic form problem of matrix functions are equivalent to using the CG method to solve the $A$-norm of the solution error of the system of equations \(Ax = b\) \cite{Golub1997}.
-When \(\mathbf{u}\) and \(\mathbf{v}\) are not equal, their polar coordinate forms are used to convert them into equal forms.
+Based on this, it becomes crucial to find an efficient way to approximate the bilinear problem of matrix functions.
+The Krylov subspace method can transform high-dimensional problems into low-dimensional ones by leveraging the idea of ``low-dimensional subspace approximation".
+For the symmetric matrix $A$, when the vectors \(\mathbf{u}\) and \(\mathbf{v}\) are equal, the common method is to convert the expression \eqref{1.1} into a Riemann-Stieltjes integral \cite{Bellalij2015}.
+Moreover, Golub and Meurant \cite{Golub1994-1, Golub2010-1} systematically investigated the calculation of \eqref{1.1} under a real symmetric matrix $A$ based on the Lanczos process \cite{Lanczos1950}, revealing its close connection with Gauss-type quadrature formulas, which allows efficient approximation and error estimation without explicitly evaluating the matrix function.
+Later, the improved variant based on the rational Lanczos process can be found in \cite{Pranic2014}.
+Golub and Meurant who evaluate the quadratic form $\mathbf{u}^\top A^{-1}\mathbf{u}$ is equivalent to using the CG method to solve the $A$-norm of the solution error of the system of linear equations \(A{\bf x} = {\bf b}\) \cite{Golub1997,Golub1994}.
+When $\mathbf{u}$ and $\mathbf{v}$ are not equal, their polar coordinate forms are used to convert them to equal forms \cite{Bai1996}.